Priyanksu-Mandal/Priyanksu-Mandal/README.md

 At the moment, I’m building smart embedded systems under the guidance of **Prof. Anuj Grover** at the **CPID Lab, IIIT-Delhi**.

-When I’m not experimenting with electronics, I enjoy playing the sitar, exploring Hindustani classical music, and playing badminton.
+When I’m not experimenting with electronics.
 I am also committed to improving my communication and programming skills.

-🌍 I’m always excited to contribute to **project development** and collaborate on **open-source** projects — especially in a **remote** setting! 🤝💻

 ---